genea-workshop/2023_ivi_baseline/README.md

 python create_pipeline.py
 ```

+Remark: please be aware that this baseline uses a limited set of joints for motion generation, while the challenge requires all the joints.
+This baseline generates static poses for the excluded joints (see JointSelector implemention).

 ## Train the Model
 We provide two baseline configurations: a monadic system (generating gestures from the agent's own speech only), and a dyadic system (which is also conditioned on the interlocutor's behaviour).